Nortriptyline

 Corticosteroid

 CATEGORY:" The use of these drugs (corticosteroids) in pregnancy, nursing mothers or women of childbearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and embryo or fetus."[G6].
-Many older studies including a surveillance study of Michigan Medicaid recipients do not support an association between prenatal prednisone exposure and congenital anomalies[G1].
-However, more recent studies suggest a possible increased risk of oral cleft when prednisone is used during the first trimester in humans [1,2].

 BREAST FEEDING: Compatible With Breastfeeding[G3].